 - Trying Dutch Delicacies: Spending a small fortune in Amsterdam’s high restaurants, being a hub for sprinkles, you can try them on toast which is very popular.
 Try dark chocolate shavings with their traditional roze koek, pink cake, etc.

-- The Eye Film Institute: 5 minutes after the free ferry ride is over, the Eye film institute charges a little entry fee but is worth watching as its gorgeous floor-to-ceiling windows, overlook the water, 180-degree views, etc.
+- The Eye Film Institute: 5 minutes after the free ferry ride is over, the Eye film institute charges a little entry fee but is worth watching as its gorgeous floor-to-ceiling windows, overlooking the water, 180-degree views, etc.

-- Free Jazz music: Amsterdam’s Bimhuis, a famous venue where Jazz music concerts are conducted every Tuesday, for free!
+- Free Jazz Music: Amsterdam’s Bimhuis, a famous venue where Jazz music concerts are conducted every Tuesday, for free!
 So if you’re a music lover, this is going to be one of the experiences you’ll remember, that too for free!

-- Free Museums: There are free museums apart from the ones that charge you euros, these include The Civic Guards Gallery and The Amsterdam Treasures collection which are absolutely for free.
+- Free Museums: There are free museums apart from the ones that charge you euros, these include The Civic Guards Gallery and The Amsterdam Treasures collection which are absolutely free.

 Where do I stay in Amsterdam On A Budget?

 Picking the right place to stay in Amsterdam can help you save a lot of bucks while you visit different locations and help you save a lot.
-Neighborhoods that provide you the benefit of amazing food, culture, delicious cafe points, and local life.
+Neighborhoods provide you the benefit of amazing food, culture, delicious cafe points, and local life.

 Check out these neighborhoods where you can stay in Amsterdam on a Budget, while you plan your next visit.